nus-cs2103-AY2425S1/ip/docs/README.md

 - Example: `bye`
 - Expected Outcome:\
 ```
     Bye!
 Hope to see you again soon!
-&nbsp;

     Shutting down in 5 seconds...
 ```

 ## Summary of Commands